 While walking along the beach one early afternoon in May at Kohler-Andrae State Park, I happened up this series of stones.
 Having washed up on the beach by the waves of Lake Michigan, they were placed in no particular order.

-An at the same time, if I start to look at the image from a distance, I find myself looking at a larger grouping of stones, then to each individual stone,
+An at the same time, as I look at the image from a distance, I find myself looking at a larger grouping of stones, then isolating to an individual stone.

 When I created this image, I was shooting experimenting with my 35mm lens.
 Up close, the stones provided one view.
 Further back allowed for many more stones to “be in the picture”.

 It was this “distant” view that gave rise to a better image - one that offered contemplation to the viewer.

 File ID: PHP_IMG_14843

 1Ds Mark III, Canon 35 mm f/1.4 L II USM

 focal length 35 mm

 spot metering, manual, Gitzo tripod, 2 second mirror lock-up delay